johndaudelin/cs643-programming-assignment/README.md

 Upon running the second command, you should enter the number that corresponds to jre-1.8.0 (either 1 or 2) and hit enter.

 At this point, you're ready to clone the EC2 to make your second EC2.
-Select your already existing instance, and click on Actions -> Create Image.
-Name the image, "jdaudelin-image," and click "Create Image."
-Launch a new EC2 instance and be sure to select "jdaudelin-image" as the image for your new EC2 instance.
-Also, make sure to select the SAME, already existing cs643.pem key pair that you created for the first EC2 instance.
-Refer to [this link](https://docs.bitnami.com/aws/faq/administration/clone-server/) if any of these steps are confusing.
+Select your already existing instance, and click on Actions -> Create Template from Instance.
+Name the image, "jdaudelin-image," and click "Create Launch Template."
+On the EC2 Dashboard, click Launch Instance -> Launch Instance from Template.
+Select the template that you just created ("jdaudelin-image")and leave all the default settings, but just make sure your "key pair name" is the same as the one you created for your first EC2 instance ("cs643").
+Hit Launch.

-You will SSH into this second instance the same way you SSH into your first instance, just using the new public DNS of course.
+You will SSH into this second instance the same way you SSH'ed into your first instance, just using the new public DNS of course.

 ### Credentials Setup

 Login to your AWS Educate account, and in Vocareum, click on "Account Details."
-Click on "Access your credentials" and copy the text that is displayed.
+Next to "AWS CLI," click Show and copy the text that is displayed.
 SSH into both EC2's that you created in the previous step, and on each one, create a file, `~/.aws/credentials`.
 Paste those copied credentials into this file on each EC2.
 You will need to re-copy and paste these credentials onto both EC2's whenever they change (after your session ends).

 ### Running the application